-The placement and size of a deck and its railings, patio, platform, or ramp is an important consideration.
-They shall be located where they will be the most inconspicuous and will detract the least from the building's historic character except to the extent required by statute or ordinance.
+The placement and size of a deck and its railings, patio, platform, or ramp are important considerations.
+They shall be located where they will be the most inconspicuous and will detract the least from the building's historic character, except to the extent required by statute or ordinance.